redpanda-data/connect/resources/docs/outputs/README.md

 AMQP (0.91) is the underlying messaging protocol that is used by various message brokers, including RabbitMQ.

+## `dynamic`

+The dynamic type is similar to the 'fan_out' type except the outputs can be changed during runtime via a REST HTTP interface.

+To GET a JSON map of output identifiers with their current uptimes use the '/outputs' endpoint.

+To perform CRUD actions on the outputs themselves use POST, DELETE, and GET methods on the '/output/{output_id}' endpoint.
+When using POST the body of the request should be a JSON configuration for the output, if the output already exists it will be changed.

 ## `fan_out`

 The fan out output type allows you to configure multiple output targets.
 With